OAguinagalde/Tracy_wrapper_cs/readme.md

 # A C# Wrapper for Tracy profiler

-This is not a fully featured wrapper, and more of a minimal setup for required for using features from Tracy in your C# project.
+This is not a fully featured wrapper, and more of a minimal setup using the Tracy profiler in your C# project.
+Also, it assumes 64 bit systems.

 Use the API like this (`test.cs`).